 Due to the high cost, insurance coverage determines accessibility and who can afford HGH.
 Most insurance plans will not cover HGH prescribed for anti-aging or athletic use.

-• For adults diagnosed with GHD, coverage beyond the initial years may require reconfirmation of the hormone deficiency.
+- For adults diagnosed with GHD, coverage beyond the initial years may require reconfirmation of the hormone deficiency through stimulation testing and IGF-1 measurements.

 Patent Protections

 Patents grant market exclusivity and prevent competition from lower-cost generics.
-Most major HGH brands are patented:
+Major HGH brands have held patent protections:

-• Pfizer’s Genotropin – Several patents on Genotropin (somatropin rDNA origin) extend market exclusivity3 until at least 2024.
+- Pfizer’s Genotropin – Several patents on Genotropin (somatropin rDNA origin) held market exclusivity until 2014.

-• Eli Lilly’s Humatrope – Humatrope (somatropin rDNA origin) patents provide exclusivity until 2026.
+- Eli Lilly’s Humatrope – Humatrope (somatropin rDNA origin) held patents extending through the early 2020s, with newer patents estimated through 2034-2037.

 International Price Disparities

-• Due to negotiating power and price controls, national health systems in other countries pay much less.
+- Due to negotiating power and price controls, national health systems in other countries pay much less.
+In Europe, governments directly negotiate prices with manufacturers, resulting in significant discounts compared to U.S. pricing.

 Impact on Patient Access and Affordability